 Pet .
 Therapy.
 Notes...

-anticipatory grief.
+anticipatory grief:

-the grief before it actually happens
+the grief before the loss actually happens

 articles.